-Groggy, still half-asleep, Ben squinted up at him, disbelieving the sight of him fully dressed, even his Sherpa-lined coat on.
+Groggy, still half-asleep, Ben squinted up at him, disbelieving the sight of him fully dressed, even his goddamn Sherpa-lined coat on.
 In Ben’s mind, it had been mere minutes ago that they were naked and breathless and barely hanging onto the lingering euphoria of oral stimulation before drifting off to sleep.
 How was it the guy was now wide awake and pushing Ben to follow suit?

 Ben didn’t respond right away.
 Kept his eyes closed and tried to ignore the request.
 Eventually, he said, “You’re nuts if you think I’m getting out of this bed right now.”

-Travis slithered down to lay beside him, cowboy boots and all.
+Travis slithered down to lay beside him, boots and all.
 He’d showered and shampooed and smelled goddamn good.
 Ben, on the other hand, had morning breath comprised of beer and lobster bisque and shrimp scampi smothered in extra butter and garlic.
 Self-conscious, he turned his face away from Travis’ watchful gaze and was forced into the bright illumination of the bathroom.
 Travis pushed fingers through Ben’s hair.
 Touched the nape of his neck, sending chills across his skin.
 “I know you’re tired,” he whispered.
 “I’m not real awake myself.
 But this thing requires us to be there before sunrise.”

 “What the hell time is it?”
 Ben’s voice was dry, cracked, forced.

-Which equated to three-and-a-half hours of sleep for the both of them.
+Which equated to three-and-a-half hours of sleep.

 Travis nodded.
 “Sure.
 But preferably a quick one.”